Back to Blog Posts

 Ready to introduce generative AI into your fact analysis and investigation workflows?
 DISCO is here to help.

 DISCO’s category-leading ediscovery platform is easy to use, with intuitive search, sophisticated ingest and overlay tools, and airtight security.
-And now, DISCO’s Cecilia AI takes litigation to the next level with Cecilia Q&A (your in-platform AI fact expert that can answer any question about your case documents), Cecilia Timelines (auto-generate legal timelines that summarize key facts), and Cecilia Auto Review – plus, more developments to come.
+And now, DISCO’s Cecilia AI takes litigation to the next level with the following features:

 See how we can transform your practice: Request a demo.

-This article comes from our downloadable ebook, Generative AI for Litigation: What You Really Need to Know.
+Sections of this article come from our downloadable ebook, Generative AI for Litigation: What You Really Need to Know.